CharlieChenyuZhang/virtual-assistant-gpt/README.md

+# feature

+- have a language toggle at the top righr corner to toggle it to 简体中文

 # known bugs:

 - only support chrome and english
 - if users don't speak at all, then nothing happens -- need to handle error peacefully
+- cut too quickly when the user is not speaking
+  - solution 1: constently listening, case 1: if the user interupt me while AI is thinking, case 2: users wait till I finish
+  - solution 2: push button to talk.
+Keep on pushing the button to record what you want to say.
+This might have a better experience on mobile browser. [simpler approach]

+# fixed bugs:

-- add the indicatoin whether it's thinking, talking or listening
+- add the indicatoin whether it's thinking, talking or listening (meme mode) -

 # future features: